Renew America’s Nonprofits is a Department of Energy program where you can learn more about clean energy funding for nonprofits.

 The funding can provide a financial investment, technical assistance, or other resources to advance clean energy demonstrations and energy solutions

-If your community or organization is located in a rural/remote area
+If your community or organization is located in a rural/remote area, you may apply

 Funding to pay the Federal share of career skills training programs